PedroDa-Costa/SpringBootProject/README.md

 # Spring Boot Project

 ## Requirements:
-- Create a root application where it is possible to login (user and pass).
+- Create a root application where it is possible to login (user and pass). :white_check_mark:
-- A database connection (MySQl / H2) must be used to store user data.
+- A database connection (MySQl / H2) must be used to store user data. :white_check_mark:
-- The password must be encrypted in BCrypt
+- The password must be encrypted in BCrypt .:white_check_mark:
-- Must have a login page (basic)
+- Must have a login page (basic). :white_check_mark:

+### TODO:
+- switch to JPA

 ## Versions:
 - [MySQL 8.0.34 Community](https://dev.mysql.com/downloads/installer/)